fe22025/fe2-Future-Engineers-2025-engineering-journal/README.md

 Engineering materials
 ====

-This repository contains the source code developed for our robotics project, built using LEGO® SPIKE™ Prime hardware with additional sensors and modules.
+This repository contains the source code developed for WRO Future Engineers category 2025, built using LEGO® SPIKE™ Prime hardware with additional sensors and modules.
 The vehicle combines modular LEGO motors and sensors with external hardware, allowing for autonomous navigation and real-time object detection.

 The codebase is organized into the following main modules: